wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

 What happens when you visit a category that does not exist?
 Try navigating a category which doesn't exist, like `/rango/category/computers/`.
 Do this by typing the adress manually into your browser's address bar.
-You should see a message telling you that no pages exist in the category.
+You should see a message telling you that the specified category does not exist.

 {id="fig-ch6-rango-links"}
 ![The links to Django pages.](images/ch6-rango-links.png)